Straight to the Point

 - Care instructions: Season cast iron cloche with grape seed oil 2-3 times per year.

-The Lodge Double Dutch Oven
+Lodge 5-Quart Cast Iron Double Dutch Oven

 At $60, the 5-quart Lodge Double Dutch Oven is the least expensive of the three options, by a long stretch.
 While it is a Dutch oven, where it differs from most others is that its lid also doubles as a skillet, allowing the pot to be used in either orientation, lid up or down.
 Which means you can load and unload the bread without fear of burning, and the bread is exposed to the heat of the oven fully once the steaming phase is complete, so you can just remove the “pot” and carry on baking.
 It is not enamel-coated, but it is pre-seasoned, so there's no fear of sticking if you bake the loaf directly on the pot.
 (I tend to use a parchment “sling” to load and unload my breads, so this isn't an issue either way.)
 And the heavy-gauge cast iron provides plenty of mass for rapid oven spring and good browning.
 Even so—at 14 pounds, 7 ounces—it’s reasonably lightweight enough to move in and out of the oven without too much effort or brawn.